 EU programme for education, training, youth and sport

-The EuRopean Action Scheme for the Mobility of University Students – Erasmus+ – is the new EU programme for education, training, youth and sport which was launched on 1 January 2014 and will run until the end of 2020.
-The previous EU education programmes, including the Erasmus programme, came to an end in December 2013.
+The EuRopean Action Scheme for the Mobility of University Students – Erasmus+ – is the EU programme for education, training, youth and sport which was launched on 1 January 2014 and will run until the end of 2020.

 Erasmus+ combines the EU’s previous programmes for education, training, youth and sport.
 This means that seven programmes have been replaced by one single new programme which should lead to greater efficiency, simpler application procedures for financial support, and less duplicated work and fragmentation.
 The grants which will be awarded through Erasmus+ will enable up to four million people to complete part of their education abroad.
 In addition, a new guarantee facility for student loans is planned for Master’s degree students which will be set up in co-operation with the European Investment Bank Group.

 All three of the programme’s key actions provide support for higher education and a range of sectors.
 A distinction is made between centralised and decentralised applications and actions.
 The European Commission’s Education, Audiovisual and Culture Executive Agency in Brussels is responsible for centralised actions.
 Applications for decentralised actions are managed in each programme country by national agencies; in Germany the agency responsible for elements of the programme related to higher education is the German Academic Exchange Service (DAAD).